sbaylis22/synapseconvert/README.md

 	•	title, description, etc. – all other metadata fields are treated as item fields
 	•	tags – a valid JSON list (e.g., ["Genesis", "Luke"])

-A sample blank spreadsheet is available in this repository as blank_synapse_library.xlsx.
+A sample blank spreadsheet is available in this repository as templates -> sample.xlsx

+A sample JSON file is available in this repository as templates -> sample.json

 🧠 Why This Exists